 - Birth control pills.
 If you take daily birth control pills, after a year you’ll have about a 70 percent chance of suppressing your cycle.

 - Hormone shot.
 A hormone shot can affect your fertility for up to 22 months.
 After a year, you’ll have about a 50 to 60 percent chance of suppressing your cycle; about 70 percent after 2 years.

 - Hormonal IUD.
 One year with a hormonal IUD (intrauterine device) gives you about a 50 percent chance of suppressing your cycle.

 - Arm implant.
-With an arm implant, your chance of suppressing your cycle is about 20 percent after 2 years.
+With a birth control implant inserted in the upper arm, your chance of suppressing your cycle is about 20 percent after 2 years.

 For a woman to have regular periods, the following need to be functioning properly: